fractaledmind/fractaledmind.github.io/src/_posts/2023-09-08-enhancing-rails-sqlite-loading-extensions.md

 - - -

 Personally, I find SQLite to be essentially feature complete, but sometimes you have specific needs for your database that SQLite doesn't support.
 Luckily, SQLite offers a rich extension ecosystem.
-There is an [(unofficial) package manager](https://sqlpkg.org), an [(unofficial) standard library](https://github.com/nalgeon/sqlean), and a rich collection of [Alex Garcia extensions](https://github.com/asg017/sqlite-ecosystem).
+There is an [(unofficial) package manager](https://sqlpkg.org)—`sqlpkg`, an [(unofficial) standard library](https://github.com/nalgeon/sqlean)—`sqlean`, and a rich collection of [Alex Garcia extensions](https://github.com/asg017/sqlite-ecosystem).
 For a general introduction to installing SQLite extensions, read [this post](https://antonz.org/install-sqlite-extension/).

 We want, however, a simple way to install and load SQLite extensions in a Rails application.
 Unfortunately, at the moment the `sqlpkg` and `sqlean` extension collections do not provide Ruby gem releases.
 Fortunately though, Alex Garcia _does_ release each of his extensions as a Ruby gem.
 You can find all of his extensions under his [RubyGems' profile](https://rubygems.org/profiles/asg017).
-Let's focus on how to make it easy to install and load one of these extensions.
+Let's focus on how to make it easy to install and load one of _these_ extensions.

 The installation is simple, as these are Ruby gems.
 We can simply use `bundle add {extension-name}`.
 Loading is the tricky part.

-Before extensions are loading, we have to first enable extension loading for the SQLite database.
+Before extensions are loaded, we have to first enable extension loading for the SQLite database.
 The [`SQLite3` Ruby adapter](https://github.com/sparklemotion/sqlite3-ruby) provides a `#enable_load_extension` method for this purpose.

-Alex Garcia's extension provide a `.load` method on the Ruby extension class that will load the extension.
+Alex Garcia's extensions then provide a `.load` method on the Ruby extension class that will load the extension.
 So, in full we would need to do the following to load an extension in Ruby:

 ```ruby
 @raw_connection.enable_load_extension(true)